bancorprotocol/contracts-solidity/solidity/docgen/docs/converter/BancorConverter.md

 # Function `quickConvertPrioritized2(contract IERC20Token[] _path, uint256 _amount, uint256 _minReturn, uint256[] _signature, address _affiliateAccount, uint256 _affiliateFee) → uint256` {#BancorConverter-quickConvertPrioritized2-contract-IERC20Token---uint256-uint256-uint256---address-uint256-}
-converts the token to any other token in the bancor network by following a predefined conversion path note that when converting from an ERC20 token (as opposed to a smart token), allowance must be set beforehand note that prior version 16, you should use 'quickConvertPrioritized' instead
+converts the token to any other token in the bancor network by following a predefined conversion path note that when converting from an ERC20 token (as opposed to a smart token), allowance must be set beforehand note that prior to version 16, you should use 'quickConvertPrioritized' instead

 ## Parameters: